What Explains Gender Gap in Unpaid Household and Care Work in India?: Introduction

 In South Asia, unpaid housework is still predominantly a woman’s responsibility \citep{hirway2015unpaid}.
 Though large section of women are engaged in back breaking work in sectors such as agriculture and construction in India, they also shoulder most of the unpaid household work.
-This is true across India, irrespective of the regional variations in the social and cultural norms and economic development \citep{malathy1994education, bhatia2002measuring, shimray2004women, luke2014husbands, lahiri2014women, dutta2016extent, manhas2017analysis, irani2020getting}.
-The recent improvements in women’s educational attainment in India should have ideally decreased women’s burden of unpaid housework as they gain greater bargaining power within households.
-However, the higher educational attainment did not increase women’s participation in paid work in India.
-On the contrary, women’s labour force participation rate has been declining despite the rapid economic growth \footnote{According to National Statistical Office (NSO) Periodic Labour Force Survey (PLFS) (2017-18), the female labour force participation rate decreases from 29.4 per cent to 17.5 per cent between 2004-05 to 2017-18, while it remains steady for men at 55 per cent during the same period.} \citep{abraham2009employment, himanshu2011employment, hirway2012missing, mehrotra2014explaining, kapsos2014female, afridi2018fewer}.
-An increasing proportion of women in India are hence attending to domestic duties due to various demand and supply-side factors.
-In the context of these two significant changes in the educational and employment status of women, it becomes imperative to study the unequal distribution of unpaid household and care work in India.
+This is true across India, irrespective of the regional variations in the social and cultural norms and economic development \citep{ shimray2004women, luke2014husbands, lahiri2014women, dutta2016extent, manhas2017analysis, irani2020getting,swaminathan2020women,rao2021work}.
+Recent improvements in women’s educational attainment in India should have ideally decreased women’s burden of unpaid housework in accordance with the relative resources theory \citep{blood1960husbands}.
+The rise in educational attainment did not increase women’s participation in paid work in India.
+On the contrary, women’s labour force participation rate has been declining despite the rapid economic growth\footnote{According to National Statistical Office (NSO) Periodic Labour Force Survey (PLFS) (2017-18), the female labour force participation rate decreases from 29.4 per cent to 17.5 per cent between 2004-05 to 2017-18, while it remains steady for men at 55 per cent during the same period.}.
+An increasing proportion of women in India are hence attending to domestic duties due to various demand and supply-side factors\citep{Naidu, afridi2018fewer}.
+In the context of these two significant changes in the educational and employment status of women, it is imperative to study the unequal distribution of unpaid household and care work in India.